DMOJ/docs/docs/judge/windows_installation.md

 Now, we need to configure some languages.
 Still in the judge directory, run:

 ```
-$ python -u dmoj/executors/autoconfig.py
+$ python -u dmoj/executors/autoconfig.py -c <yaml file>
 ```

+where `<yaml file>` is a `.yml` file with the node `tempdir` set to a folder accesable to all users.

 Autoconfig will print out some debug info followed by a YAML declaration for a `runtime` node.
 Copy it out and add it to a file called `judge.yml`.

 Running `dmoj-cli -c judge.yml` should put the judge through selftests.
-At any point in time, you may add more languages (e.g., through `apt` in WSL), and then use `autoconfig` to generate the necessary configuration.
+At any point in time, you may add more languages, and then use `autoconfig` to generate the necessary configuration.

 Next, you will need to set a `problem_storage_root` node to tell DMOJ where to look for problem data.